Revision knee replacement

 What is revision knee replacement surgery?

-Although knee replacement implants are designed to last a long time, sometimes they can wear out and require additional surgery.
-Hence, revision knee replacement surgery revisits existing knee replacements, sometimes replacing previous implants.
-These implants, typically made out of plastic, inserted between the shin bone and the thigh bone.
+Revision knee replacement surgery revisits existing knee replacements, sometimes replacing previous implants.
+These implants, typically made out of plastic, are inserted between the shin bone and the thigh bone.

 Why would you need revision knee replacement surgery?